 I know that the flat MDF surround will be finished in a solid colour rather than a wood stain.
 I choose to paint the surround a solid colour, due to the MDF having no grain.
 As well as to avoid seeing the edges shine through the transparent wood stain.

 I prefer to block out the transparency of the wood stain on the MDF with a darker brown.
 By painting the hardwood frame solid brown, the central face then becomes the main focal interest.
 You can consider complimenting your wood stain with a solid colour.

 The first coat

-After thinning the wood stain to a workable consistency and painting the face, I finish by flowing the brush strokes in the direction of the grain.
+After thinning the wood stain to a workable consistency and staining the face, I finish by flowing the brush strokes in the direction of the grain.

-Now I can paint the surround, following the direction of the grain too.
-Again, by segmenting the areas which I paint and moving quickly, I leave a wet edge and paint around the face.
+Now I can paint the surround, also following the direction of the grain.
+Again, by dividing the areas which I paint and moving quickly, I leave a wet edge and paint around the face.

 This is the board after one coat of teak wood stain.
 Painted with the brush strokes finished in the same direction of the wood grain.

 You may wish to use a wood sealer or primer coating for the first coat on your wooden panel.
 I use this brand of paint often and trust that the first coat can be applied directly without any sealer on the surface.

 It’s always sensible to test your coating first.
 Paint on a sample panel or on the back of the board if the back isn’t visible.

 There are many different wood finishes to choose from, ranging from white/yellow hues to almost black, solid browns.
 Teak stain with a darker frame is my preference for gold lettered honours boards.